Iadvd/RetrocomputingZXSpectrum/GameExamples/ababol/README.md

 # For developers: How to compile/reuse the .tap file again? (not required to play the game)

-1. In your Z88dk folder (e.g. C:\z88dk10) unzip directly the content of "Mojon-Twins--Sir-Ababol--src.rar".
+1. In your Z88dk folder (e.g. C:\z88dk10) unrar directly the content of "Mojon-Twins--Sir-Ababol--src.rar".
 You should be using The Mojon Twins adapted version of the compiler (all credits to The Mojon Twins):

 https://github.com/mojontwins/MK1